The Best Method to Effective Time Management

 Most business people are busy.
 They are busy because they either like to be busy as it makes them feel important, or because they don’t know any other way.
 This model explains how to accomplish much more within the same time frame.
 Time is the most precious resource that you have, and it should be used wisely.
-Use Secret to Effective Time Management to increase your efficiency.
+Use this method to Effective Time Management so you increase your efficiency.

 Chunking refers to breaking an activity into pieces (‘chunks’).